bmc/ebook/README.md

 ### Additional Markup

-The tooling has uses a [Pandoc filter](https://github.com/jgm/pandocfilters) (in `pandoc-filter.py`) to enrich the Markdown slightly:
+The build tool uses a [Pandoc filter](https://github.com/jgm/pandocfilters) (in `scripts/pandoc-filter.py`) to enrich the Markdown slightly:

 1. Level 1 headings denote new chapters and force a new page.
 2. If you want to force a new page without starting a new chapter, just include a paragraph containing only the line `%newpage%`.
 The _entire paragraph_ is replaced with a new page directive (except in HTML), so don't put any extra content in this paragraph.
-See `copyright-template.md` for an example.
+See `book/copyright-template.md` for an example.
 3. A paragraph containing just the line `+++` is replaced by a centered line containing "• • •".
 This is a useful separator.
 4. A paragraph that starts with `{<}` followed by at least one space is left-justified.
-See `copyright-template.md` for an example.
+See `book/copyright-template.md` for an example.
 5. A paragraph that starts with `{>}` followed by at least one space is right-justified.
 6. A paragraph that starts with `{|}` followed by at least one space is